maxehnert/Disney-Streaming-THT/README.md

 3. Incorporate transitions and/or visual aesthetics.
 4. Add some Disney magic.

-## Notes
+### Working Notes

-- single page with rows of individually scrolable tiles
+- single page with rows of individually scrollable tiles
 - Each row has a header
 - Each row tile has an image and some data-attributes on it
 - each row needs to be created dynamically based on dynamic category names